 Emo Philips (born Phil Soltanek, February 7, 1956) is an Illinois-born comedian who is best known for his dark and surreal stand up routines, as well as his flat-out bizarre stage persona, which is characterised by a flutey, dreamy, almost childlike vocal tone, scruffy, mismatched clothing and excessive body language (he often walks with his arms held at right angles to his body, and then runs his hands through his hair whilst talking, if he's not struggling to assemble a trombone that he never uses).
 A lot of the humour comes when he merges this innocent character with Black Humour, much of which occurs when the audience least expects it.
 He is very good at twisting standard punchlines, taking a predictable end to a joke and swapping it for an unexpected and often very grim one.

 As well as performing stand up comedy, he has acted in a few television series and films, appeared on UK panel show 8 Out of 10 Cats, and was the executive producer for the 1992 version of Meet the Parents.

-In the late 90s, he changed up his look and comedy style, ditching the trademark pageboy haircut and mismatched attire.
-This was due to a decision to change his style during the early 00's, leading many journalists to comment on his "new grown-up image" and question him on his hair ("It's like having a child and you think, 'How can this child be any more the center of my life?'
+In the late 90s, he changed up his look and comedy style, ditching the trademark pageboy haircut and mismatched attire for a more conventional appearance, leading many journalists to comment on his "new grown-up image" and question him on his hair ("It's like having a child and you think, 'How can this child be any more the center of my life?'
 And then he's kidnapped.")
 He'd drop the new look by the end of the 2000s and has since returned to his old style.

 In 1988 he married fellow comic Judy Tenuta, but the couple later divorced.